 We all do it; we’re humans, and thus we are hard-wired to compare ourselves to those around us, wondering why we don’t measure up.

 Over the past few decades, thanks to the power of the internet (thanks, Al Gore!) and advances in science and technology, it’s pretty damn easy to find ways to feel inferior:

 - Magazines, TV and the internet tell women that they’re not skinny enough or not pretty enough because they don’t look like runway models.

-- The finance sector will tell us that we aren't maximizing our jobs potential or that our portfolios aren't performing well enough.
+- The finance sector will tell us that we aren't maximizing our job potential or that our portfolios aren't performing well enough.

 - Parenting magazines will tell us that we aren't creative enough or that we aren't giving our kids enough stuff.

-- Your Facebook news feed will make us feel like our lives aren't exciting enough.
+- Our social media feed will make us feel like our lives aren't exciting enough.

 Whether you’re looking enviously at your best friends recent vacation, or feel inferior because someone you know has a higher paying job or has a better-looking resume, I'm here to tell you there's only one true comparison that needs to be made.

 Although it’s easier said than done (I know this all too well), this change is going to remove tons of anxiety, lift a huge burden off of your shoulders, and allow you to RELAX and achieve your potential.